CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/QoS-Set-and-Unset-Commands.md

 ## nv set qos roce enable

-Turns QoS ROCE on or off on the switch.
+Turns QoS RoCE on or off on the switch.
 The default setting is `off`.

 ### Version History